jclark/rpi-cm4-ptp-guide/software.md

 sudo apt install linuxptp
 ```

-This enables the timemaster service, which we don't want, so disable it:
+This enables the timemaster service, which we don't want at this point, so disable it:

 ```
 sudo systemctl disable timemaster.service